mjoblin/netmomo/README.md

 netmomo currently displays some rudimentary information on packet protocol counts, DNS lookups, and ARP traffic.
-The idea is that it could be extended (along with the NetDumplings chef implementations) to end up with more useful application.
+The idea is that it could be extended (along with the NetDumplings chef implementations) to end up with a more useful application.
 It's also a little more practical than other NetDumplings viewers like [packscape](https://github.com/mjoblin/packscape).